mwaisilvesta/qr-house_rental_payment_system/readme.txt

 This is an online quick response code payement application  integrated with arental mangement system with two users, the admin and the tenants.
-To get started, make sure you have cloned the source code ,have composer and stripe installed.
+To get started, make sure you have cloned the source code ,have composer,Golang,ngrok ,mpesa daraja account,stripe account and stripe installed.
 Download or set up any local web server that runs PHP script.
 Open the web-server database and create a new database name it house_rental_db.
 Import the SQL file located in the database folder of the source code.